pencer-io/pencer-io.github.io/_posts/2020-05-05-ctf-htb-beep.md

 ![Beep](/assets/images/2020-05-05-22-24-23.png)

 Beep has a large list of running services, which can make it a bit challenging to find the correct entry method.
-Skills Learned are web-based fuzzing, identifying known exploits and exploiting local file inclusion vulnerabilities.
+Skills required are basic knowledge of Linux and enumerating ports and services.
+Skills learned are web-based fuzzing, identifying known exploits and exploiting local file inclusion vulnerabilities.

 <!--more-->